jimpriest/robotframework-preso/README.md

 ## Disclaimer

-* I build this mainly to use for my own personal use.
+* I built this for my own personal use.
 YMMV.
 * It works on my system :)
 * It is pitch black.
 You are likely to be eaten by a grue.